Center-for-Computational-Psychiatry/course_fcp/README.md

 **Teaching Assistant**: [Kaustubh Kulkarni](https://kulkarnik.github.io/)

+**Time**: Mondays 1-4pm

-**Time and location**: M 1-4pm, Sinai Center for Computational Psychiatry, 55 W 125th St, Floor 13
+**Location**: Sinai Center for Computational Psychiatry, 55 W 125th St, Floor 13

+**Format:** This course will follow a hybrid lecture and lab structure.
+Lectures will be held in person and will be followed by a live lab portion.
+We encourage in person attendance, though we will make available recordings of the lecture portion.